OpenLMIS/documents/8-ApproveRequisitionAPI.md

 }
 **Description**: This error will occur if request can not be processed due to some internal server error.

+#### Note
+No error will be returned for following cases :-
+- Product is not active - Replenishment quantity set to 0 (No error returned)
+- Product is not supported for that program - Ignore
+- Product is not supported by CHW's base facility - Ignore

 ### JSON Example 1 ( Below JSONs need to be updated)

 (BeginningBalance, TotalReceivedQuantity, TotalConsumedQauntity assumed mandatory for more robust CommTrack integration)